brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/hobgoblins.md

 **Benefit** : While you are within 30 feet of at least two other hobgoblins, you gain a +1 morale bonus on saving throws.

-### Taskmaster (Combat
+### Taskmaster (Combat)

 You intimidate weaker allies into reckless ferocity.

-**Prerequisites** : Demoralizing Lash, [Intimidate](skill_dir/intimidate#_intimidate 5 ranks, hobgoblin.
+**Prerequisites** : Demoralizing Lash, [Intimidate](skills/intimidate#_intimidate) 5 ranks, hobgoblin.

 **Benefit** : As a standard action, you spur an ally, who must have fewer Hit Dice than yourself, to reckless effort.
 For 1 minute, the ally gains a +1 morale bonus on attack rolls, weapon damage rolls, and Will saves against mind-affecting effects.
 However, the ally also takes a –2 penalty to AC and on skill checks.
-To affect an unwilling ally, you must succeed at an [Intimidate](skill_dir/intimidate#_intimidate check with the same DC used to demoralize your ally.
+To affect an unwilling ally, you must succeed at an [Intimidate](skill_dir/intimidate#_intimidate) check with the same DC used to demoralize your ally.

-**Special** : If you have 10 or more ranks in [Intimidate](skill_dir/intimidate#_intimidate), the morale bonus increases to +2.
+**Special** : If you have 10 or more ranks in [Intimidate](skills/intimidate#_intimidate), the morale bonus increases to +2.

 ### Terrorizing Display (Combat)

 Your battle prowess frightens friend and foe alike.

-**Prerequisites** : Dazzling Display, Demoralizing Lash, Taskmaster, [Weapon Focus](feats#_weapon-focus, [Intimidate](skill_dir/intimidate#_intimidate 10 ranks, hobgoblin, proficiency with selected weapon.
+**Prerequisites** : Dazzling Display, Demoralizing Lash, Taskmaster, [Weapon Focus](feats#_weapon-focus), [Intimidate](skill_dir/intimidate#_intimidate) 10 ranks, hobgoblin, proficiency with selected weapon.

 **Benefits** : When you use Dazzling Display, in addition to its normal effects, you can use it to spur allies within 30 feet as if you had used the Taskmaster feat.
-Use the same [Intimidate](skill_dir/intimidate#_intimidate) check to determine the effects of Dazzling Display and this feat.
+Use the same [Intimidate](skills/intimidate#_intimidate) check to determine the effects of Dazzling Display and this feat.

 ## Hobgoblin Magic Items